nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### **Launch and Shutdown**

+#### Scenario: Initial launch

-1. Initial launch
+Context: Initial launch

+Action:
-   1. Download the jar file and copy into an empty folder
+1. Download the jar file and copy into an empty folder.

-   1. Double-click the jar file Expected: Shows the GUI with 3 components (The window size may not be optimum):
+2. Double-click the jar file.

+Result: Displays the GUI with the window size set to full-screen.
-      1. A calendar of the month of present time
-      2. An input bar for user commands
-      3. A container showing the next upcoming event.

-2. Saving window preferences

-   1. Resize the window to an optimum size.
-Move the window to a different location.
-Close the window.

-   1. Re-launch the app by double-clicking the jar file.<br>
-       Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_
+#### Scenario: Shutdown and Restart

+Context: This is the first time you are attempting to shut down the application.

+Action:
+1. Right-click on the X button located in the top-right corner of the screen.
+2. Double-click the jar file.

+Result: The existing data should remain unchanged.

 #### **Adding an Event**